Our projects

 Restoring Takarunga Hauraki

-Restoring Takarunga Hauraki will use our biochar in their indigenous plant raising nurseries to enhance tree growth, and save water.
+Restoring Takarunga Hauraki is using our biochar in their indigenous plant raising nurseries to enhance tree growth, and save water.
 Restoring Takarunga Hauraki is a community-led ecological and outdoor learning programme in the Devonport Peninsula.

 Child and adult volunteers at a tree planting site.